Teckdegen/KARDSDOTCARDSONRADIX/README.md

 ## ⚠️ Important Notes

 ### Critical Implementation Status
-- Radix SDK integration needs to be completed (currently using placeholders)
+- ✅ Radix wallet generation implemented using Radix Engine Toolkit
+- ✅ Radix Engine Toolkit integration for manifest building and signing
-- Bridge transaction signing needs Radix Engine Toolkit implementation
+- ⚠️ Bridge transaction signing may need refinement based on actual RETK API structure
-- Some API endpoints need Cashwyre credentials to be fully functional
+- ⚠️ Some API endpoints need Cashwyre credentials to be fully functional
-- Test on Stokenet (testnet) before mainnet deployment
+- ⚠️ Test on Stokenet (testnet) before mainnet deployment
+- ⚠️ Manifest building may need adjustment based on actual RETK v1.0.5 API methods

 ### Transaction & Currency Rules
 - **All transactions use USDC on Radix** - No XRD transfers for payments